The most important decision-making body of ZIA is the annual general meeting. You can find out how ZIA works during the year below.

-ZIA Sustainability Council
+ZIA ESG Council

 The ZIA Sustainability Council is responsible for the strategic management of ZIA’s sustainability policy.
 It deals with the topic of sustainability in all its breadth and diversity in a theoretically sound manner from a practical perspective and primarily considers aspects relevant to corporate management.
 (More information in German)

 Council of Real Estate Experts

 Since autumn 2002, the „Rat der Immobilienweisen“ (Council of Real Estate Experts) has been providing more transparency on the real estate markets with its spring forecasts.
 The data on gross production value, employees and real estate holdings, which was collected for the first time at that time, was also intended to raise public awareness of the real estate industry as one of the most important economic sectors in Germany.
 (More information in German)